VikingStudio/FG-5E-Enhancer/README.md

 ### Prerequisites

-You need to have a copy of Fantasy Grounds installed on your computer. https://www.fantasygrounds.com/home/home.php
+You need to have a copy of Fantasy Grounds Unity installed on your computer. https://www.fantasygrounds.com/home/home.php

 ### Installing

 1) Open the folder "- Extension Files"
-Download the extension file: "5E-Enhancer v?_?_?.ext"
+Download the latest version of the extension file: "5E-Enhancer v?_?_?.ext"

 Contains:
 This is the actual extension, it includes the compressed codebase and a number of graphics.